 Best pubs in Manchester

 Owned by former Beautiful South and Housemartins lead singer Paul Heaton, this Salford institution has tapped into the gentrification of Chapel Street with a lovable mix of old and new styles.
-Some features date back to Victorian times with lovely woodworks and tiled floors as well as a carved wood, cathedral- esque performance space on the top floor.
+Some features date to Victorian times with lovely woodwork and tiled flooring as well as a carved wood, cathedral-esque performance space on the top floor.

-If you were putting together a dream pub in your booze-fuelled mind you’d be hard pushed to come up with a more perfect construction than the Marble Arch.
-Enjoy beautiful tiled walls and floors dating back to the heyday of pub architecture whilst you explore one of the city’s leading selections of ales, lagers and liquors, and food that goes far beyond regular pub grub.
+If you were putting together a dream pub in your booze-fuelled mind you’d be hard-pressed to come up with a more perfect construction than the Marble Arch.
+Admire beautiful tiled walls and floors dating back to the heyday of pub architecture while you explore one of the city’s best selections of ales, lagers and liquors, plus food that goes far beyond regular pub grub.